6 Steps to Restoring Balance After Retirement

 But you need to actively seek them out.
 I find myself with no shortage of opportunities to grow because of the new and evolving concepts of digital marketing and networking in my coaching practice.
 To feel I am contributing I have signed up to mentor someone for the year.

 I find this model a good place to start the process of replacing what you left behind at work when you retired.
-This is why, on the 27th of September, I will be hosting a free webinar titled “Making Retirement Work for You” where I will elaborate on the model of Human Needs.

 What are some opportunities you have found in retirement?
 Do you feel more or less busy now than when you were working?
 Please join the conversation below.